 In effect it is a perfect storm.

 I also feel that we are, like others who are dealing with auto-immune disorders. chronic fatigue and the like, are sort of like canaries in a coal mine.
 We are, by our illnesses and disabilities, warning others that something is amiss.
 That there are things that we ought to be paying attention to.
 Things that we ought to be cleaning up.

 So, what to do about it?

-Well, we will tackle the question about what to do about your toxic water in my next post.
+We'll tackle the question about what to do about your toxic water in my next post.
 Stay tuned.

-Like this post?
 Interested in other health-oriented information?
-You can: